-Opened in 1872, Trinity College was established as an affiliated residential college of the University of Melbourne as well as preparing theological candidates for ordained ministry in the Anglican Church of Australia.
+Opened in 1872, Trinity College was established as an affiliated residential college of the University of Melbourne as well as a place to prepare theological candidates for ordained ministry in the Anglican Church of Australia.

-The College has significantly expanded since then and today consists of three divisions; the Pathways School, the Residential College and the Theological School.
+Trinity College has significantly expanded since then and today consists of three divisions: the Pathways School, the Residential College and the Theological School.

-Today, the College has a diverse student body of more than 2,000 students from a wide range of socio-economic, geographic and cultural backgrounds.
+The College has a diverse student body of more than 2,000 students from a wide range of socioeconomic, geographical and cultural backgrounds.
 This has created a vibrant and supportive learning community.

 Opportunities abound for all our students to explore new interests and pursue their extra-curricular passions – be they musical, sporting, cultural, spiritual, entrepreneurial, or in the areas of leadership and social responsibility.
 The breadth and depth of these opportunities, supported by extensive student welfare and pastoral care structures, and the diversity of students' backgrounds, nurtures the development of well-rounded individuals, able and willing to lead and serve, locally, nationally or internationally.